-We enjoyed walking around the harbour area and checking out the local food stores selling wine, cheese, and local pastry specialties.
+We enjoyed walking around the harbor area and checking out the local food stores selling wine, cheese, and local pastry specialties.

 We wouldn’t have thought of going to Lerici was it not for an Italian friend who recommended it to us.
 And indeed, it was really worth a visit.

-In the past you could walk Via dell’Amore between Riomaggiore to Manarola along the coast, but at the moment (end 2017) only a small section of this road is open.
-Via dell’Amore has been closed due to land slides.
+In the past, you could walk Via dell’Amore between Riomaggiore to Manarola along the coast, but at the moment only a small section of this road is open.
+Via dell’Amore has been closed due to landslides.

 So, this is my short guide to the most beautiful small coastal towns of the Italian Rivera.
-Did I miss any of your favourites?
-Please leave a comment and share your experience and the most special places along the Ligurian coast.
+Did I miss any of your favorites?
+Please leave a comment and share your experience and the most special places along the Ligurian Coast.